Ultravox! (album)

 Ultravox! is the debut studio album by British new wave band Ultravox.
-It was recorded at Island Studios in Hammersmith, London in the autumn of 1976 and produced by Ultravox! and Steve Lillywhite with studio assistance from Brian Eno.
-It was released on 25 February 1977 by Island.
+It was recorded at Island Studios in Hammersmith, London in the autumn of 1976 and produced by Ultravox and Steve Lillywhite with studio assistance from Brian Eno.
+It was released by Island Records on 25 February 1977.

 Writing

-The songs "Saturday Night in the City of the Dead" and "Dangerous Rhythm", alongside other songs from the album, were written while the band were named Tiger Lily.
-The former song pre-dated punk music, written over a year before the emergence of punk.
+The songs "Satday Night in the City of the Dead" and "Dangerous Rhythm", alongside other songs from the album, were written while the band were named Tiger Lily.
+The former song predated punk music, written over a year before the emergence of punk.
 The latter, a reggae influenced song, was released as the first Ultravox single in February 1977 to positive reviews.
 The band's early ambition to combine 1950s and 1960s pop music with the intensity of raw rock music and glam rock developed into writing longer and more intricate songs like "I Want to Be a Machine".
 The song "My Sex" includes an early use of a synthesizer.
 Lyrically the album is mainly about the band's environment, living in London in the mid-1970s, with lyricist John Foxx being heavily influenced by the writings of J. G. Ballard.
-"Life At Rainbow's End (For All The Tax Exiles On Main Street)" pointedly criticises the hugely popular 'dinosaur' bands of the past, namely The Rolling Stones, who released an album called Exile On Main Street in 1972.
+"Life At Rainbow's End (For All The Tax Exiles On Main Street)" pointedly criticizes the hugely popular 'dinosaur' bands of the past, namely The Rolling Stones, who released an album called Exile On Main Street in 1972.